 Next is a pulldown menu for priority, so you know which items need to get done right away.
-This column is color coded to stand out.
+This column is color-coded to stand out.

 What follows is the directions for executing the task.
 This should be a brief explanation.
 It can be step by step, but you don’t want to get bogged down in unnecessary details.
 Remember, action items are not full-blown projects.
 If need be, you can roll out an action plan.

 The next few columns deal with any issues that might come up during the execution of the task.
-There’s always risk and here’s where to capture it.
-One column lists the issue and the next captures how to resolve it.
+There’s always a risk and here’s where to capture it.
+One column lists the issue and the next capture how to resolve it.
 When the issue is resolved, the final column is where to put that date.

 There’s also a place to note the date the action item is closed.
 You can add the percentage complete and there’s a dropdown menu where you can note the status.
 You can change the status from one of more than a dozen options or make your own.
 Finally, there’s a place to add notes that are not appropriate for any of the other columns.

 Action items are tasks and tasks are executed as part of a plan that assigns, tracks and reports on the progress of getting that work done.
-Once you have your action items template started, you can take it to the next level with ProjectManager.com, an award-winning tool that organizes your work for greater productivity.
+Once you have your action items template started, you can take it to the next level with ProjectManager, an award-winning tool that organizes your work for greater productivity.

 List Action Items on Different Project Views

 The free action items template is a great but static tool.
-With our software you can create and work on your tasks on a Gantt chart, task list or kanban board.
-From all of these project views you can onboard your team and assign them the action item.
+With our software, you can create and work on your tasks on a Gantt chart, task list or kanban board.
+From all of these project views, you can onboard your team and assign them the action item.
 Plus, it’s easy to import your existing action item list into the tool to get started right away.

 Track Action Item Status on Dashboard